-A good rule of thumb is to check and see whether the damage extends across more than one quadrant of the tile.
+If you have linoleum tiles, a good rule of thumb is to check and see whether the damage extends across more than one quadrant of a tile.
 If the answer is yes, you probably want to replace it.
-If the answer is no, you may be able to get away with a simple seam repair.
+If the answer is no, or you have sheet linoleum flooring, you may be able to get away with a simple seam repair.

 Fix Linoleum Floor Scratches

 Linoleum floor scratches can be shallow surface area scrapes and scratches or they can be deep tears that go all the way down to the surface of the subfloor.
 Fortunately, this is a fairly common occurrence and most people can repair linoleum floor scratches and tears with the help of a seam sealer.

 Dampen a soft cloth with water or with a diluted acetone cleaner or lacquer thinner.
 Make sure the cloth is just damp and not saturated.
 Next, use a hairdryer to heat the torn section of the linoleum.
 This will help it to expand slightly, making it easier to pull together and more likely to bond with the seam sealer or glue for linoleum repair.

 Fill the torn area between each side of the tile with a small bead of seam sealer.
 Make sure the seam sealer is touching the entire tear area so it can bond it together.
 Place a section of newspaper on top of the seam, and place a heavy object on top of the newspaper while the seem dries.
 Leave the objects on top of the torn linoleum for as long as the seam sealer instructions indicate.

 Patching Linoleum Floor